LiveOverflow/security-research/arbitrary-file-write/file-create/README.md

 ### git hooks
 One may be able to sneak in a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks) in the `.git` of a git repo to execute any code of their choosing when a git action happens, however this requires the file to marked executable.
+### firefox
+#### user.js
+See the firefox prefs.js section in file-overwrite.
+The difference here is that changes can be made while the browser is open.